manojgithub2680/Online-Appointment-Booking-System-Project/README.md

 Accessing the Application

 # Notes
 Ensure MySQL is running before starting the backend.
 Recommended browsers: Chrome, Edge.
 Ports used: 8081 for backend, 5173 for frontend.

+#Steps to Upload a Project on GitHub

+**Step 1: Download and install Git from https://git-scm.com/downloads

+Step 2: Create a new repository in your GitHub account and give it a name.

+Step 3: Open your terminal, Git Bash, or command prompt and  navigate to your project folder using cd path/to/your/project

+Step 4: Initialize Git in your project folder by typing git init

+Step 5: Add all files in the project to staging by typing git add .

+Step 6: Commit the changes by typing git commit -m "Initial commit"

+Step 7: Copy the repository URL from GitHub and connect it using git remote add origin https://github.com/your-username/your-repo.git

+Step 8: Push the project to GitHub by typing git push -u origin master **

 ![alt text](postmansuccessfully.png)
 ![alt text](deletesuccessfully.png)